 In all seriousness, French window shutters are just part of embracing the culture here and aren’t a big deal.
 I really don’t mind opening and closing French shutters at this point because I’m used to it.
 It’s almost become (gasp!) normal!
 And if they’ll help conserve heat and keep us safe, cool.
 But if I had a budget to buy new volets, I’d definitely get the most inviting-looking and automatic ones possible that are on a timer with a button — not hurricane style! 😉

-What do you think of French window shutters?
+What do you think of French shutters for windows in France?
 Are you a fan of volets?